Tuned mass damper: Mass dampers in bridges

-The tuned mass damper is widely being used as a method to add damping to bridges.
-One use-case for tuned mass dampers in bridges is to prevent large vibrations due to resonance with pedestrian loads.
+The tuned mass damper is widely used as a method to add damping to bridges.
+One use case for tuned mass dampers in bridges is to prevent large vibrations due to resonance with pedestrian loads.
 By adding a tuned mass damper, damping is added to the structure which causes the vibration of the structure to be reduced as the vibration steady state amplitude is inversely proportional to the damping of the structure.

 Mass dampers in spacecraft

 One proposal to reduce vibration on NASA's Ares solid fuel booster was to use 16 tuned mass dampers as part of a design strategy to reduce peak loads from 6g to 0.25g, with the TMDs being responsible for the reduction from 1g to 0.25g, the rest being done by conventional vibration isolators between the upper stages and the booster.

-Spin stabilized satellites have nutation development at specific frequencies.
-Eddy current nutation dampers have flown on spin stabilized satellites to reduce and stabilize nutation.

 Dampers in power transmission lines

 High-tension lines often have small barbell-shaped Stockbridge dampers hanging from the wires to reduce the high-frequency, low-amplitude oscillation termed flutter.